Merzasphor/MWSE/docs/source/lua/type/tes3inventory/removeItem.rst

 removeItem
 ====================================================================================================

 Removes an item from the inventory directly.
-This should not be used, in favor of the tes3 API function.
+This should not be used, in favor of the tes3.removeItem function.

 Parameters
 ----------------------------------------------------------------------------------------------------